Miranda Lambert Reveals Her ‘Healing Device’ After Blake Shelton Divorce

 “There’s so many layers to life and emotions – and especially women,” she added while speaking about finding happiness after their divorce.
 “We’re a lot!
 We’re complicated individuals.
 So having music as my tool to move on was really a blessing.”

-Lambert has long hinted that her last album was inspired by her and Shelton’s divorce, while the “God’s Country” singer has also confessed that he used their split as inspiration for his albums Texoma Shore and If I’m Honest.
+Miranda has long hinted that her last album was inspired by her and Blake’s divorce.
+The “God’s Country” singer has also confessed that he used their split as inspiration for his albums Texoma Shore and If I’m Honest.

 But while both may be singing about each other, they’ve also made no secret of the fact that they’re not exactly on the best terms since their divorce four years ago.

-Both have been accused of taking aim at one another after going their separate ways back in 2015, with Lambert recently being accused of throwing some very public shade at her former husband just this past April.
+Both have been accused of taking aim at one another after going their separate ways back in 2015.
+Miranda was accused of throwing some very public shade at her former husband just this past April.

-As The Inquisitr reported at the time, Miranda appeared to diss Blake while performing at the 2019 ACM Awards, which he attended with girlfriend Gwen Stefani who he began dating shortly after his split with the “Somethin’ Bad” singer.
+As The Inquisitr reported at the time, Miranda appeared to diss Blake while performing at the 2019 ACM Awards, which he attended with girlfriend Gwen Stefani, who he began dating shortly after his split from the “Somethin’ Bad” singer.

-Miranda noticeably changed out the lyrics to her song “Little Red Wagon” from the original line “I live in Oklahoma” to “I got the hell out of Oklahoma,” which many claimed was a diss at Blake.
+Miranda noticeably changed out the lyrics to her song “Little Red Wagon” from the original line, “I live in Oklahoma,” to “I got the hell out of Oklahoma,” which many claimed was a diss at Blake.

 The country star hails from the southern state and makes no secret of his love for his home.
-The former couple also lived there for much of their marriage and Shelton is now is often spotted in the Sooner State with girlfriend Gwen and her children on social media.
+The former couple also lived there for much of their marriage.
+Blake is now often spotted in the Sooner State with Gwen and her children on social media.